Disease Guide ·Vestibular Disease ·2026

 2Is vestibular disease the same as a stroke?

-No — although the symptoms look very similar.
-Vestibular disease affects the balance system (inner ear or brainstem), while a stroke is caused by a blood vessel blockage or rupture in the brain.
-True strokes are actually uncommon in dogs.
-Vestibular disease is much more common and has a much better prognosis.
-A veterinary neurological exam can usually differentiate the two.
-MRI may be needed for definitive distinction.
+No - though symptoms look similar.
+Vestibular disease affects balance system (inner ear/brainstem); stroke is blood vessel blockage/rupture in brain.
+True strokes uncommon in dogs.
+Vestibular disease more common with much better prognosis.
+Neurological exam usually differentiates; MRI confirms.

 3How long does vestibular disease last in dogs?

-Most dogs with idiopathic vestibular disease show significant improvement within 72 hours.
-The worst symptoms — rolling, falling, severe nystagmus — usually resolve within the first 2-3 days.
-Full recovery typically takes 1-3 weeks.
-Some dogs retain a permanent mild head tilt that doesn't affect their quality of life.
-Occasional dogs take several weeks to fully recover or have periodic flare-ups.
+Most show significant improvement within 72 hours.
+Worst symptoms (rolling, falling, severe nystagmus) resolve within 2-3 days.
+Full recovery typically 1-3 weeks.
+Some retain permanent mild head tilt without affecting quality of life.
+Occasional dogs take weeks or have periodic flare-ups.

 4Can vestibular disease happen again?

-Yes — some dogs experience multiple episodes of idiopathic vestibular disease throughout their senior years.
-Each episode is usually similar to the first and follows the same recovery pattern.
-There's no way to predict whether a dog will have recurrent episodes.
-If episodes become more frequent or severe, your vet may recommend MRI to investigate an underlying cause like a brain tumor.
+Yes - some dogs have multiple episodes in senior years.
+Each episode similar, follows same recovery pattern.
+No way to predict recurrence.
+If episodes become frequent or severe, MRI may show underlying cause like brain tumor.

 5What should I do if my dog has vestibular disease?